LouisDesdoigts/dLux/docs/tutorials/introductory/optical_systems.md

-Now lets see how the amplitudes and phases look.
+Now let's see how the amplitudes and phases look.

 ```python